RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/arch.md

 This folder contains all _dynamic_ modules, ie all modules that can be configured to be displayed in user and portal application.
 For more details, see [dynamic modules sections](/frontend/modules/dynamic-modules/)

 # Utils modules
-This folder holds modules, one by folder, providing high level tools and components shared by all application interfaces (admininistration, user application and portal application).
+This folder holds modules, one by folder, providing high level tools and components shared by all application interfaces (administration, user application and portal application).

 1. `adapters`: Provides enriched components from external librairies - adds headless render or default styles to a component for instance
 1. `authentication-utils`: Interact with the API to authenticate users.
 Provides some helpers to authenticate the user, get authentication state, and so on.
 Also manages 'external authentication parameters' used, for instance, by the mail link sent when creating a new account email